 The pods of the space station are shown at all angles to the axis, but rotationally produced "gravity" is always away from the axis.
 Also, gravity would not change instantaneously when going from one corridor to another.

-The blast from Moonraker 5 above where Bond and Dr. Goodhead are imprisoned is unbelievably light, when in fact the blast from a space shuttle on liftoff shoots flaming exhaust for hundreds of feet and much denser than the mere puffs of fire that are shown.
+The blast from Moonraker 5 above where Bond and Dr. Goodhead are imprisoned is very light compared to the actual blast from a space shuttle on liftoff shoots flaming exhaust for hundreds of feet and much denser than the mere puffs of fire that are shown.

 When Drax' thugs "hijack" the shuttle, they are seen flipping a variety of switches and controlling various systems to "fly" the shuttle away.
 The shuttle's electrical power is provided by on-board fuel cells that operate only just before launch, thus it has no electrical power when piggybacked on its 747 transport.